Jiyaapatil35/FinancialFraudDetection/README.md

 # Financial Fraud Detection – Research Project

-This repository contains the implementation of a research project on **Financial Fraud Detection** using real-world transaction dataset.
-The project was conducted as part of an academic research initiative at **KLE Technological University**, and the resulting paper has been submitted to **CISCom2025-MDPI Journal Computer Science and Mathematics Forum; Paper accepted among top 20% of submissions.**.
+This repository contains the implementation of a research project on **Financial Fraud Detection** using a publicly available transaction dataset.
+The project was conducted as part of an academic research initiative at **KLE Technological University**.

+The resulting paper was submitted to the **CISCom2025 – MDPI Computer Science and Mathematics Forum**, **accepted in the top 20% of submissions**, and **presented during the First International Conference on Computational Intelligence and Soft Computing (CISCom 2025)** held on **26–27 November 2025**.

 ## Project Overview